Synthetic Socks

-Synthetic Socks is a very early recording by Gene Ween, released on TeenBeat Records in 1987.
-It is almost entirely the product of Gene Ween making personal recordings in his bedroom (Dean Ween appears only a few times on this cassette).

-The cover of the album is a close up of a child (possibly Gene himself) holding a frog.
+Synthetic Socks is an album by Aaron Freeman (a.k.a.
+Gene Ween), released on TeenBeat Records in 1987.
+It is almost entirely the product of Freeman making personal recordings in his bedroom.
+Freeman sent two cassettes of material to TeenBeat over six months.
+Freeman and Mark Robinson later went through the tapes and selected songs from them that would later appear on the album.
+The cover of the album is a close up of a child (possibly Freeman himself) holding a frog.
+Alternate versions of the cover crop the image so only the frog and the child's hand can be seen.

 Instruments include Synsonic Drums, Korg Poly-800, piano, and reel-to-reel.
-Scott Lowe assisted in post production using delay and additional keyboards.
+Long time friend of Freeman, Scott Lowe, assisted in post production using delay and additional keyboards.

-Long time friend of Gene Ween Scott Lowe assisted in production of the album, adding various affects to some of the songs.

-Credited as Synthetic Sox (not "Socks" as in the album title), three of the TeenBeat tracks; Tree, Sea of Mellichis and Investigating Tornadoes were released on vinyl as part of Shadow Mouth: Compilation One, released on the Shadow Mouth Record label based in Asbury Park, New Jersey.
+Credited as Synthetic Sox (not "Socks" as in the album title), three of the TeenBeat tracks; Tree, Sea of Mellichis and Investigating Tornadoes, were released on vinyl as part of Shadow Mouth: Compilation One, released on the Shadow Mouth Record label based in Asbury Park, New Jersey.

 Synthetic Socks features a very embryonic version of Ween's trademark sound.
+Freeman's later bandmate, Michael Melchiondo (a.k.a.
+Dean Ween), appears a few times on the cassette.